strands-project/strands_3d_mapping/nbv_planning/README.md

 - `/nbv_planner/octomap` : this is an octomap_msgs/Octomap, subscribe using the RViz plugin to see the current volume knowledge
 - `/nbv_planner/volume` : this is a MarkerArray showing the target region to select views for
 - `/nbv_planner/views` : this is a MarkerArray showing the candidate views the planner is working with.

+# Limitations

+This code has not been thoroughly tested.
+In particular, there is likely to be bugs in relation to formulae (6) and (7), and the advantage of the method stated in the paper over "simple_inf_gain" was not so apparant in tests that I carried out.
+None the less, hopefully this package can be the basis for some better implementation or alternative method.